 The Freret Market was started in September 2007 to revitalize the Freret business corridor.
 Since then, it’s grown to become a popular destination with special events and healthy attendance numbers.
 Besides the weekly food, art and flea vendors, the market regularly hosts local restaurant and catering business pop-ups and food carts.
 There are usually about 70 vendors total, plus live music, an area for kids; and pet adoptions available from Zeus Place, the market’s fellow Freret Street neighbor.

 Today’s Freret Market is a vital part of the renaissance that Freret Street has been experiencing.
 The eight blocks stretching from Downtown to Uptown New Orleans parallel to St. Charles Avenue are known as a popular destination for food, shopping, and entertainment.
 The street hosts many restaurants, specialty shops, art galleries, bars, coffee shops, and more.
-It’s also home of the annual Freret Street Festival, held on the first Saturday in the spring (March and April).
+It’s also home to the annual Freret Street Festival, held on the first Saturday in the spring (March and April).
 The festival has been growing since the mid-1990s, with over 100 vendors participating in the past.

 The weekly sampling of food vendors at the Freret Market includes Iacovone Kitchen with a fresh, chef-driven menu of panini, pulled pork and whatever is in season, Jazzy Keto, a low-carb catering company that specializes in cauliflower-mash bowls of blackened chicken, vegan veggie and Cajun shrimp, and Not Cho Average Nachos (gourmet nachos, that’s right).